nadavmatalon/PCA9536/README.md

 All 4 channels of the PCA9536 have weak pull-up resistors attached (~100K).
 Hence, if a pin is left 'floating' (or unconnected), it will default to a HIGH state.

+3) __Constructor &amp; Destructor__

+As PCA9536 instances are initialized without parameters (recall that the single I2C address of the device is factory hardwired), the constructor has a slightly unconventional format in that it does not include the usual parentheses at the end.
+For concrete illustrations, see the example sketches bundled in this library.

+4) __Device Information String__

+It is possible to extend the PCA9536 Library to include a function for generating a pritable device information string showing all the relevant details about the devices current settings.
+As the additional functionality comes at the cost of increased memory footprint, it was implemented as an optional add-on rather than added directly to the core PCA9536 Library.
+See the [PCA9536_Info](https://github.com/nadavmatalon/PCA9536/blob/master/examples/PCA9536_Info/PCA9536_Info.ino) example sketch for detailed explanation and an actual usage demo.

+5) __Device I2C Communications String__

+It is also possible to extend the PCA9536 Library to include a function for generating a pritable I2C Communications string showing the result of each I2C transaction in a human-friendly way, something that may be useful, for example, during debugging sessions.
+As the additional functionality comes at the cost of increased memory footprint, it was implemented as an optional add-on rather than added directly to the core PCA9536 Library.
+See the [PCA9536_I2C_Status](https://github.com/nadavmatalon/PCA9536/blob/master/examples/PCA9536_I2C_Status/PCA9536_I2C_Status.ino) example sketch for detailed explanation and an actual usage demo.

 ## I2C ADDRESSES

 The PCA9536 has a single I2C address (factory hardwired):